Helpful Links

 - You will play a key role in advancing our mission to prevent and treat child sexual abuse.

-- We pay in line with the SCHADS award, and this role is classified at social and community Level 5 (plus super).
+- We pay in line with the SCHADS award, and this role is classified at Social and Community Level 7.

-- NFP salary packaging which reduces the amount of tax you need to pay (more money in your bank account each pay!).
+- Enjoy not-for-profit salary packaging ($15,900 tax free) plus meals and entertainment benefits salary packaging.
+Reduce the amount of tax you need to pay = more money in your bank account each pay!

 - Confidential support through our employee assistance program and wellbeing services.